 With a population of 545,500 as of 2017, Manchester has a sizable population.
 Like any city, Manchester deals with its fair share of citizens who abuse opiates.
-If you live in Manchester and you struggle with opiate abuse, connect with us so we can refer you to a proper opiate detox Manchester to help you overcome your addiction.
+If you live in Manchester and struggle with opiate abuse, connect with us to refer you to a proper opiate detox Manchester to help you overcome your addiction.

 Opiates are often prescribed to patients as painkillers.
-While opiate use is risky, they’re extremely useful when it comes to dulling pain.
-Sadly, when patients begin to overindulge (or when their prescribed dosage is simply too large) their risk of developing a physical dependence on the drug skyrockets.
+While opiate use is risky, they’re beneficial when it comes to dulling pain.
+Sadly, when patients begin to overindulge (or when their prescribed dosage is too large), their risk of developing a physical dependence on the drug skyrockets.

 We won’t lie to you — quitting isn’t easy.
 One of the first steps to recovering from opiate addiction is to cleanse the drug from your body by undergoing a detox.
-During this time the patient will experience a range of withdrawal symptoms that vary in terms of severity.
-While some symptoms are milder, such as sweating, other symptoms, such as fever and vomiting are more extreme and difficult to handle.
+During this time, the patient will experience a range of withdrawal symptoms that vary in severity.
+While some symptoms are milder, such as sweating, other symptoms, such as fever and vomiting, are more extreme and difficult to handle.

 Withdrawal symptoms are uncomfortable and challenging to overcome without the help of a fully staffed rehab centre.
 Those who have been abusing opiates for a long period of time tend to be the most at risk of suffering extreme withdrawal symptoms during the detox process.

 However, even those who haven’t been addicted to opiates for very long may experience severe withdrawal symptoms.
-Keep in mind that withdrawal symptoms are influenced by a number of factors such as health status, underlying behavioural or mental disorders, and more.
+Keep in mind that withdrawal symptoms are influenced by several factors such as health status, underlying behavioural or mental disorders, and more.
 Thus, everyone’s experience, no matter how long they’ve been abusing opiates, may vary.